splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Column charts
 =============

-The column chart plot type appears as shaded vertical bars starting at the x-axis and ending at the data point value.
+Use column charts to display your data as shaded vertical bars starting at the x-axis and ending at the data point value.
 By default, each plot point is shown as an independent bar.

 You can also stack column charts.
 The bars representing each value appear as vertical stacks at the corresponding time value along the x-axis.